Visualizing Sports Betting with Python; Evolution of a Bankroll Over Time With +EV Betting

 • Rate:

-• could be obtained without this 9-lead nonsense
+• could be obtained on one lead

 • Rhythm: